Raqueldelamer/Capstone-tarot/README.md

 ### Daily Project Log Day 3, Week 1
-### create tarot-data.json with image links & update Readme.md
+### Tasks completed

+-create tarot-data.json with extensive data on the major arcana tarot cards -fetch tarot-data onto my homepage
+-stylize fetch button with tailwind
+-stylize nav menu component with tailwind

 ### Challenges

-- I am able to fetch the tarot data from the .json file that I added onto the home.js page, but getting the card images from the url has been a challenge.
+- I can successfully fetch tarot data from the .json file that I created, but retrieving the card images from the link urls is challenging.

 ### Daily Project Log Day 2, Week 1